dmz-v-x/monorepos-101/004-core-monorepo-concepts/002-local-packages.md

 ### One-sentence takeaway

-A local package is a real package inside a monorepo that can be depended on without publishing or versioning overhead.
+A local package is a real package inside a monorepo that can be depended on and imported without publishing or versioning overhead.